xavierallem/IOTSummary/FAQ.md

 Else you get to repeat the module.
 Access to the next module will be granted to you by the mentor.

-## Want to give Feedback to this module?
-Please write all your feedback in this [issue](https://gitlab.iotiot.in/newbies/iot-internship-feb-20/module1/issues/9).